muneebaadil/distributed-searching/README.md

     All options are given below
     ```
     -chunkIds string
         identifiers of chunk a slave is hosting (default "1 2 3")
     -dataDir string
-        data folder containing chunks (default "../../data/chunks")
+        data folder containing all chunks (default "../../data/chunks")
+    -heartbeatFreq int
+        time (in seconds) after which to send periodic heartbeat (default 2)
     -serverAddress string
         IP and port of server (default "127.0.0.1:3000")
     ```